How to Install Google Cloud Print on Windows

 1) Download Service from here.

 2) Run the downloaded service installer.

-3) Launch the application and use windows username and password in the initial screen.
+3) Launch the application and use the Windows username and password on the initial screen.

 This step is really tricky.
 The program does not tell you which credentials to enter.
-Most of the people would have guessed Google account credentials.
-But actually you need to put Windows username and password with the computer name.
-If you do not know this, navigate to User Accounts in control panel.
+Most people would have guessed Google account credentials.
+But actually, you need to put a Windows username and password with the computer name.
+If you do not know this, navigate to User Accounts in the control panel.

 4) The application now opens Chrome and will ask your permission to add all the printers connected to this server.